Propose a PhD project

 2- Student selection

-Any students interested in any of the selected PhD proposals may apply.
+Any students interested in any of the selected PhD proposals may apply, and there are no a priori restrictions on the candidate's nationality.
 Note that if a potential supervisor has a suitable candidate in mind, he/she can enclose the student’s application when submitting the PhD proposal.
 As mentioned above, PhD proposals including a strong student candidate are favorably seen in the selection process.

-It is the role of the external and ILL supervisors to select one candidate from among the applicants.
+It is the role of the external and ILL supervisors to select one candidate from among the applicants, e.g. via zoom interviews with short-listed candidates.

 The student selected will then be invited to the ILL for an interview.
 The interview is held in English and lasts around one hour.
 About twenty minutes of this time will be devoted to a presentation of the student's diploma/master studies and an assessment of the PhD project.
 The rest of the time will be devoted to questions from the members of the interview panel.
 During the course of the day, the student will also meet one of the ILL directors privately, a member of our HR Service and some of our current PhD students.
 He/she will also be given a short tour of the relevant experimental facilities.
 Lunch will be provided and the ILL will reimburse the student's travel expenses.

-The projects looking for a student are published on our web site with links to the contact persons, usually the university and ILL supervisors.
+The selected PhD projects looking for a student are advertised as "OPEN" on the "Open PhD positions" webpage, which includes links to the application instructions and contact persons, the latter being in general the academic and ILL supervisors.

-It is their task to select a suitable student.
-Their selection must then be approved at an interview held here at our institute.
+It is their task to select a suitable student who is subsequently interviewed here at the ILL.

-Students interested in any of the open positions can apply by contacting the relevant university supervisor.
-The ILL can offer students an internship related to the selected project if they have to complete an internship before preparing their PhD (as is the case for French students).
+Student candidates interested in any of the open positions can apply by contacting the relevant academic supervisor and/or ILL supervisor.
+The ILL can offer students an internship related to the selected project if they need to complete an internship before preparing their PhD (as is the case for French students).

 The status of the ILL does not authorise it to award academic degrees.
 Students can only be assigned to an accepted PhD project proposed by an academic institution.
 PhD proposals from individual students cannot be accepted.

-Besides working with the university supervisor defined in the proposal, each PhD student will work with an ILL supervisor.
+Besides working with the external academic supervisor identified in the proposal, each PhD student will work with an ILL supervisor.
 The ILL supervisor will be responsible for ensuring that, from a practical and technical point of view, the thesis progresses under the appropriate conditions during the student’s stay at the ILL.
-He/she shares responsibility for the scientific aspects of the student's work with the university supervisor.
-The university supervisor has ultimate scientific and administrative responsibility for the submission of the thesis.
+He/she shares responsibility for the scientific aspects of the student's work with the academic supervisor.
+The academic supervisor has ultimate scientific and administrative responsibility for the submission of the thesis.

 Thesis work should be carried out primarily at the ILL.
 The thesis student will be given the opportunity to conduct experiments on scheduled instruments, within the limits of accepted experimental proposals, and can process the data and results at the ILL.
 In addition, the thesis student may be involved in the technical development of instruments or infrastructure.